Contents

 3. The Bay is all about building.
 Being a founder with a powerful pitch is table stakes at Bay Area networking events (at least the ones I’m going to).
 I’ve learned I’m more of a corporate guy, and that’s ok.

 4. There’s power in a clear story and point of view.
 Hours of thought and iteration on my story have led me to one that (as of my initial 10 or so conversations) has allowed me to gain credibility in brief discussions with business leaders.
 I describe how my career has shaped my point of view, and where I want to go now (i.e., what problems I want to solve).
-When you find someone working on those problems, they’ll want to hire you.

 5. Routine is gone.
 I’ve never had a more varied calendar.
 Every day is different.
 Time moves slowly.